 - On-premises resources like VPN or remote access solutions.

-Starting with on-line admins accounts.
-How can you use it to protect your administrators accounts for Office 365 or Azure?
+Starting with online admin accounts.
+How can you use it to protect your administrators’ accounts for Office 365 or Azure?

-Not everyone knows, but for admin for admin accounts, Microsoft provides MFA for free.
-If you are Office 365 global admin or an Azure global admin, you can just enable this on your account and start right away.
+Not everyone knows this, but for admin accounts, Microsoft provides MFA for free.
+If you are an Office 365 global admin or an Azure global admin, you can just enable this on your account and start right away.

 How to enable MFA for Office 365 administrators?

-- Once it is enabled, when the user will log on again, it will be prompted to provide additional authentication.
+- Once it is enabled, when the user logs on again, they will be prompted to provide additional authentication.

 How?
-It depends on user choice and our configuration.
-Our advice is to use authenticator mobile app as it is most secure, convenient and works off-line as well.
+It depends on the user’s choice and our configuration.
+Our advice is to use the authenticator mobile app as it is the most secure, convenient and works offline as well.

 You can also enable multi-factor authentication for Azure admin users, taking similar steps.

-- When you select a user, you will get “Manage multi-factor authentication” option available.
+- When you select a user, you will get the “Manage multi-factor authentication” option

 - Just click it, and it will bring you to the similar portal, where you can enable MFA service for Azure users.

-So, we have protected our admin accounts in few minutes, and it is completely free.
+So, we have protected our admin accounts in a few minutes, and it is completely free.